 - Frequent errors while moving data

 SSD lifespan calculator

-Generally, most manufacturers provide an SSD endurance rating by giving an estimate TBW (Terabytes Written) – representing the total amount of terabytes data that an SSD can write in its lifetime.
+Generally, most manufacturers provide an SSD endurance rating by giving an estimate of TBW (Terabytes Written) – representing the total amount of terabytes of data that an SSD can write in its lifetime.

 That’s all well and good but it’s an estimate.
 Is there an SSD life expectancy calculator or SSD lifespan tool you can use?